OWASP/www-chapter-singapore/index.md

 **Venue**: Akamai Singapore office, 1 Raffles Place, \#17-61, One Raffles Place Tower 2, Singapore 048616

-Ashwath (co-author of ATOR Burp Plugin) and Avneesh (employee of Akto) will be doing a hands-on walkthrough of api security and talk about automating testing for complex api scenarios.
+Ashwath (co-author of ATOR Burp Plugin) and Avneesh (employee of Akto) will be doing a hands-on walkthrough of API security and talk about automating testing for complex API scenarios.
 They will cover the following topics:

     1. What is API Security